 Drug rehab is vital in addressing public health problems in an area that is related to substance use issues.
 Learn more about the need for drug rehab in Miami Gardens.

-In Florida, there were 12,080 deaths that involved drugs or alcohol in 2018, a 3 percent decrease from last year.
+In Florida, 12,080 deaths involved drugs or alcohol in 2018, a 3 percent decrease from last year.
 Medical examiners found that opioids were involved in 5,576 deaths in 2018, and they were a direct cause in 3,727 of those cases.
 Heroin is one of the leading causes of opioid overdoses in the United States.

 Medical examiners found that heroin was involved in 59 deaths in Miami.
 However, it quickly converts to morphine in the body, which was found in 126 deaths in the city.
 The powerful synthetic opioid fentanyl has caused a recent spike in opioid overdoses, and it was found in 166 deaths in nearby Miami in 2018.

 Cocaine has been a problem in South Florida for decades, and it was the second most commonly found substance by medical examiners after alcohol.
-In Miami, it was found in 363 deaths, and it was the primary cause in 195 deaths.
+In Miami, it was found in 363 deaths, and it was the primary cause of 195 deaths.

 Alcohol is one of the most common drugs of abuse in America, and it’s usually the primary substance for people that seek addiction treatment.
 After marijuana, heroin is the most easily accessible illicit drug in the United States.
 In Florida, alcohol was found in 18.5 percent of the deaths that were investigated by medical examiners.
 Cocaine, fentanyl, cannabinoids, and morphine (probably tied to heroin) were the next most common.